saswatsam786/NodeJS-Monolithic/README.md

 - **View Top Restaurants**: Users can find top-rated restaurants based on a location (pincode).

-- **View Food Available in 30 Minutes**: Users can find food items available within 30 minutes based on a location (pincode).
+- **View Food Available in 30 Minutes**: Users can find food items within 30 minutes based on a location (pincode).

 - **Search for Food**: Users can search for specific food items based on a location (pincode).